Leuchtfeuer/typo3-secure-downloads/Documentation/Admin/ExtensionConfiguration/Index.rst

    Description
          List of file types (file extensions) that should be protected.
 Multiple file extension patterns can be separated by a pipe (|).
 You can use an asterisk (*) if you want to protect all files within configured directories.
-         You can use :ref:`regex` for this option.
+         You can use :ref:`regular expressions <admin-regularExpressions>` for this option.

-.. _admin-configuration-domain:
+.. _admin-extensionConfiguration-domain:

 domain
 ------